Skyball2000/java-utility-classes/README.md

 - **Pair**
   Two values of any class stored in one object.
 - **CountApi**
-  Use this class to access the [https://countapi.xyz/](https://countapi.xyz/) which serves as an online counter.
+  Use this class to access the yanwittmann.de database which serves as an online counter.

 This is mainly a collection of code snippets or classes that I collected over the past few years that I sometimes need to reuse.